Choosing to work with an architect

 Simplicity - We are always looking to create interesting and inspiring spaces but that shouldn't come at the expense of buildability.
 Sometimes the most simple and buildable solutions are the best.

-Working in 3d – unlike many architects we work in 3d from very early on and use computer models as a working tool to examine the complexities of the building.
-Please see examples to right.
+Working in 3d – unlike many architects we work in 3d from very early on and use computer models as a working tool to examine the complexities of the building often producing walk-through animations.
+Please see examples below.

 Stages of a project

 For most projects we divide the work up into 4 stages with a report and payment at each stage.

 This is perhaps the most important stage of the project and where we can add the most value.